1tamar/MiniAgentPlatform/README.md

 - git
 - PostgreSQL:
   - Create manually database with name "postgres"
-  - Make sure to adapt your postgres username and password.
+  - Ensure your PostgreSQL username and password are correct
+  - Update the URL_DATABASE or connection settings in the app to match your credentials

 ### Setup